matinas/unityshadersclc/README.md

 * <span></span>**9.
 Diffuse Shader:** shades an object based on the diffuse light it receives from an only directional light, including object's Albedo color.
 Based on "The First Light" tutorial.

 * <span></span>**10.
-Diffuse Specular Shader:** shades an object based on the diffuse and specular light it receives from an only directional light (Blin-Phong shading taking care of energy conservation), including object's Albedo color and Specular color.
+Diffuse Specular Shader:** shades an object based on the diffuse and specular light it receives from an only directional light (Blinn-Phong shading taking care of energy conservation), including object's Albedo color and Specular color.
 Based on "The First Light" tutorial.

 * <span></span>**11.
-Specular Metallic Shader:** shades an object based on the diffuse and specular light it receives from an only directional light (Blin-Phong shading considering the Metallic workflow), including object's Albedo color and Specular color.
+Specular Metallic Shader:** shades an object based on the diffuse and specular light it receives from an only directional light (Blinn-Phong shading considering the Metallic workflow), including object's Albedo color and Specular color.
 Based on "The First Light" tutorial.

    <img src="https://user-images.githubusercontent.com/5633645/33520296-e0e0e09c-d796-11e7-92ff-71bc0f495ad1.png" alt="scene8_12" style="max-width:100%" width="640" heigth="480">